 #5 You become Mr. Uber-Platinum-Gold-Diamond-Titanium Status for Life

-You receive free upgrades on every flight, every hotel room.
+You receive free upgrades on every flight and every hotel room.
 You accumulate enough frequent user points/miles/etc to enjoy free vacations for the rest of your life

 Wondering what other myths about the management consulting industry and career you believe to be true?
 Our 3 Month Mastery will break it down for you – what to expect, how to roll with the industry and come up on top.